makersacademy/bowling-challenge/problem/problem-breakdown.md

 1. Adds a new frame to a scorecard
 2. Prevents more than 10 frames in a scorecard
-3. Completes scorecard when 10th frame is added
+3. Completes scorecard when 10th frame added

 ------